 Since Malacca is slowly growing as a popular tourist spot in Malaysia.
 The locals are adding more and more boutique hotels that will cater to the needs of every traveler.

-There are boutique hotels in the best locations in the city.
-That are easily accessibility to shopping centers, restaurants and other tourist spots.
-There are high-end boutique hotels where businessmen and other high-profile people can stay safely and peacefully.
+There are boutique hotels located in the best locations in the city.
+These have easy access to shopping centers, restaurants, and other tourist spots.
+There are high-end boutique hotels where businessmen and other high-profile people stay.

-And of course there are also budget boutique hotels, that also offer fairly good standard of accommodation to relax after a day of touring and exploring the beautiful city of Malacca.
+And of course, there are also budget boutique hotels, that also offer fairly good standards of accommodation to relax after a day of touring and exploring the beautiful city of Malacca.

 Cruise On The Malacca River

-Malacca River has the boat tour, which takes about 45 minutes or an hour to complete the tour.
+Malacca River has a boat tour, which takes about 45 minutes or an hour to complete the tour.
 It’s definitely one of the top things to do in Malacca.

 Try Authentic Portuguese Cuisine